-Tommy Spangler begins his eighth year as head coach at PC and second since the 2006 season, after being promoted from defensive coordinator on Nov.
+Tommy Spangler begins his ninth year as head coach at PC and third since the 2006 season, after being promoted from defensive coordinator on Nov.
 22, 2016.

-Spangler just finished his fifth year back at PC, and 15th season overall, after having served as a defensive coordinator, an assistant coach, and head coach.
+Spangler just finished his sixth year back at PC, and 16th season overall, after having served as a defensive coordinator, an assistant coach, and head coach.

 Earlier this season, the defense was ranked first nationally in third down defense, holding opponents to 25.5% through the first six games.
 Donelle Williams, a linebacker under Spangler, finished his career third in Big South history in total tackles with 402.
 Ed Britt tied the school single season and career record for interceptions with four his last season and seven for his career.

 Under Spangler several Blue hose have earned Big South defensive all-conference honors, including two in 2014 and three in 2015.

 In his first season back, in 2014, Spangler helped PC to a 6-5 record, the program’s first winning season since 2007.
 His defense shut down opponents and led to Blue Hose ranked wins over No. 12 Furman and No. 22 Charleston Southern.

 Against FCS competition, PC finished with a 5-2 record, its only two losses coming to FCS playoff teams Coastal Carolina and Liberty.
 PC's defense set new school Division I records in nearly every category, including total offense yards (4163), opponent points scored (270), opponent touchdowns (36) and opponent total offense per game (378.5 yards).
 Those records come in a season that saw the Blue Hose play three FBS teams and against FCS competition, PC allowed only 15.9 points and 310.0 total offense yards per game.
 The Blue Hose also finished the season with the nation's second-ranked red zone defense.